 September 30th marked the 37th anniversary of the enactment of the Hyde Amendment, the federal provision that bans Medicaid coverage for abortion-related healthcare.
 The Hyde Amendment has been one of the most devastating attacks on the ability for low-income families to access healthcare.
 Since the Amendment passed, people relying on Medicaid for health coverage have effectively been prevented from accessing crucially important abortion-related care.
 This tragic anniversary comes at the end of September, which is Abortion Access Month.
 This month, activists have been having difficult and affirming conversations about who exactly has access to abortion, and what access truly means.

 Abortion access is not just a woman’s issue.
 It’s a healthcare issue.
 It’s an economic justice issue.
 It’s an education issue.
 It’s a youth issue.
-It’s an LGBT issue.
+It’s an LGBTQ issue.

 It is our issue.

-NCLR is proud to work on reproductive justice for LGBT people and families and to recognize the importance of the intersecting identities and needs of the LGBT community.
-We stand with reproductive justice organizations across the country fighting for access to abortion—which includes working to repeal the Hyde Amendment—and we are committed to ensuring an LGBT perspective on all reproductive justice issues is heard and incorporated into advocacy efforts.
+NCLR is proud to work on reproductive justice for LGBTQ people and families and to recognize the importance of the intersecting identities and needs of the LGBTQ community.
+We stand with reproductive justice organizations across the country fighting for access to abortion—which includes working to repeal the Hyde Amendment—and we are committed to ensuring an LGBTQ perspective on all reproductive justice issues is heard and incorporated into advocacy efforts.